+Parathyroid tumors usually are benign

 Signs of hyperparathyroidism develop as a result of abnormally high calcium levels in the blood.
 Most common signs of this condition include increased thirst and urination.
 Subsequently, lethargy, weakness, and poor appetite may be noted.
 Signs such as straining to urinate, passage of blood-tinged urine or the inability to pass urine may be caused by calcium-based stones.
 Cats can have diarrhea and vomiting as additional signs.
 Because the relatively small parathyroid tumors are located deeply within the neck in dogs, they usually cannot be palpated.
 In cats, however, these same tumors can be palpated along the side of the neck.

 A complete blood count, chemistry profile and urine testing are completed in the initial stages of the evaluation.
+Blood test results will be evaluated to check for damage to internal organs that may have occurred from the high blood calcium levels.
 Blood tests showing an elevation of the calcium level may be due to a parathyroid tumor, however, there are many other diseases that may elevate the calcium in the blood.
-To confirm a diagnosis of a functioning parathyroid tumor, a parathyroid hormone level is measured from a blood sample.
-Ultrasound of the neck frequently can identify these small tumors within the neck.
+To confirm a diagnosis of a functional parathyroid tumor, parathyroid hormone level is measured from a blood sample collected from the pet.
+Ultrasound of the neck can identify these small tumors within the neck.
 In addition, ultrasound is used to check the bladder and kidneys for stones.
-The blood work will also be evaluated to check for damage to internal organs that may have occurred from the high blood calcium levels.

 The Day of Surgery